awhooshingwind/awhooshingwind.github.io/index.md

 ##### Founder - *Chiral Crafts LLC, May 2020 - Present*

-- I started this small company for freelance work outside of my studies & attempts to strengthen my graduate school application
-- So far, I've done commissioned metalwork proejcts (some [wine bar shelving](/images/all_together_now.png) and knife sharpening, but hope to expand into making custom furniture and development work/data visualization
+- I started this small company for freelance work, so far, commissioned metalwork (some [wine bar shelving](/images/all_together_now.png) and knife sharpening, but hope to expand into making custom furniture and development/data visualization

 ##### Chef Instructor - *Escoffier Culinary Arts, May 2020 - May 2021*